t2-project/documentation/source/microservices/deploy.rst

 .. code-block:: shell

    git clone https://github.com/t2-project/devops.git
-   cd devops/k8s/t2-microservices
+   cd devops/k8s/t2-microservices/base
-   kubectl create -f . --save-config
+   kubectl apply -f .

 These commands should deploy 10 services in addition to the MongoDB, the Kafka and the Zookeeper instances.